Managing Data in the Cache

 Once data is loaded into Alluxio, managing it effectively is crucial for optimizing performance, controlling resource consumption, and ensuring data freshness.
 Alluxio provides a rich set of tools to control what data is cached, how much space it can consume, how long it lives in the cache, and its importance relative to other data.

-This guide covers four key aspects of cache management:
+This guide covers four key tools for cache management:

 Controlling What to Cache: Cache Filter Policies

-In many cases, a dataset is larger than the available cache capacity in Alluxio.
-The Cache Filter Policy feature allows you to create rules that determine which files should or should not be cached based on their path.
+The Cache Filter Policy feature is enabled by default and allows you to create rules that determine which files should or should not be cached based on their path.
 This is useful for excluding frequently changing files, temporary files, or data that provides little performance benefit from being cached.

 Alluxio defines three filter modes for a file:

-• Immutable: The file's data and metadata will never change.
+Immutable: The file's data and metadata will never change.
 Alluxio will cache it once and never check the UFS for updates.
-This is the most performant option.
+This is the default behavior and the most performant option.

 Examples of Filter Modes